 Overall Vig

 BetMGM is one of the largest regulated sportsbooks in the United States, born from a partnership between MGM Resorts International and Entain Holdings.
-That casino industry pedigree gives it a level of brand recognition and institutional backing that few competitors can match.
-It holds licenses across more than 20 states and consistently ranks among the top three US-regulated operators by market share, alongside DraftKings and FanDuel.
-As a fully regulated book, bettors can expect reliable payouts, legal protections, and standard KYC compliance.
+That casino industry pedigree gives it a level of brand recognition and infrastructure that few competitors can match.
+It holds licenses across more than 20 states and has established itself as a consistent top-three operator alongside DraftKings and FanDuel.
+As a fully regulated book, bettors can expect standard consumer protections, reliable payouts, and compliance with state gaming laws.

 Vig by Sport